+Beginning with SMOG v2.4, users can define their own functional form for pair-wise native contact interactions.
+Support for custom nonbonded interactions (i.e. non-specific non-contact interactions) and global constants was added in SMOG v2.4.2.
+We plan to include support for multi-body interactions and custom bonded terms in future versions.

-SMOG v2.4 provides support for users to define their own functional form for native contacts.
-Upcoming releases will include extensions to bonded terms and non-specific non-bonded terms.
-Here, we describe examples for how to introduce a range of different contact potentials in OpenSMOG.
+Here, we describe examples for how to introduce a range of different contact potentials and nonbonded parameters/functions in OpenSMOG.

-N-M potentials: While the all-atom model uses a 6-12 potential for native contacts and the $C{\alpha}$ model uses a 10-12 potential, these only represent two possible potentials that one may want to employ.
+N-M contact potentials: While the all-atom model uses a 6-12 potential for native contacts and the C{α} model uses a 10-12 potential, these only represent two possible potentials that one may want to employ.
 If you would like to use an arbitrary N-M potential (eq.
 6.1), then you only need to make a few changes in the template files.
 For example, if you want to use an 8-14 potential, one only needs to change a single line in the .nb file of the templates.
 In the default all-atom model, the contact potential is defined with the following line in the .nb file:

-LISTING 4.3: Defining the contact potential in the default all-atom model: AA-whitford09.nb
+Listing 4.3: Defining the contact potential in the default all-atom model: AA-whitford09.nb

-The contact potential is defined by the contact\1 function, which is defined to use the exponents 6 and 12.
+The contact potential is defined by the contact_1 function, which is defined to use the exponents 6 and 12.
 The question marks indicate that native contact distances are used to define the position of the minimum, energynorm indicates that the weights should be normalized.
 If one wanted to change the model to use an 8-14 potential, these lines would simply need to read: